-ENGINE SHUTDOWN General guidelines for shutting the engine down are fairly simplistic.
-Allow the engine to idle three to five minutes after a full load operation.
-This allows adequate cool down of pistons, cylinders, bearings and turbocharger components.
-Under normal driving conditions, exiting the highway is generally lighter engine operation and the need for the three to five minutes is not necessary.
-ENGINE SHUTDOWN - Extended When the motorhome has been sitting for extended periods, 30 days or more, verify all the fluid levels are correct.
+When the motorhome has been sitting for extended periods, 30 days or more, verify all the fluid levels are correct.
 Follow the normal starting procedures.
 If the oil pressure gauge does not register within 15 seconds, shut off the engine immediately to avoid damage.
-Consult the Cummins Operations and Maintenance Manual for guidelines on troubleshooting low oil pressure, or contact a qualified service technician.
+Consult the Cummins Operation & Maintenance Manual for guidelines on troubleshooting low oil pressure, or contact a qualified service technician.
 Allow the engine to idle for three to five minutes before operating under a load.

+ENGINE SHUTDOWN -Extended

-COOLANT A fully formulated antifreeze or coolant containing a precharge of water.
+A fully formulated antifreeze or coolant containing a precharge of Supplemental Coolant Additives (SCA) is recommended.
+The use of either will significantly simplify coolant system maintenance.
+The difference between a fully formatted antifreeze and a fully formatted coolant is the percentage of water.
 Both contain balance amounts of antifreeze, SCA, buffering compounds and a percentage of good clean quality water.
 The antifreeze of coolant must meet ethylene glycol or propylene glycol recommendations.
-Distilled water in a 50/50 ratio (40 to 60% working range) mixed with fully formatted antifreeze will provide protection from -34° F to 228° F. The 50/50 mix ratio must be premixed prior to being put in the system.
+A good clean quality water in a 50/50 ratio (40 to 60% working range) mixed with fully formatted antifreeze will provide protection from -34° F to 228° F. The 50/50 mix ratio must be premixed prior to being put in the system.
 Placing antifreeze and water in the cooling system is not recommended.
-Consult the O&M manual for more details.
+Consult the Cummins Operation & Maintenance Manual for more details.